 Dermalogica is a skincare brand that sells a wide variety of products, from cleansers to exfoliants to sunscreen.
 The brand claims to provide “professional-grade skin care.”

 But are Dermalogica products really better-formulated than cheaper options?
-Do they include ingredients proven to optimize skin quality and reduce wrinkles?
-Are there any harmful filler ingredients?
-And how do real users respond to their products?
+Does Dermalogica use ingredients proven to enhance skin quality and reduce wrinkles?
+Are there any questionable filler ingredients?
+And how do real Dermalogica customers rate and describe the aesthetic effects of the products?

 Camellia sinensis (tea) leaf extract is a more potent version of raw tea leaves.
 As we documented in our Hanacure reviews article, this ingredient is proven in clinical trials to delay signs of skin aging when applied topically.

 Hydrogenated coconut acid is a mixture of fatty acids from coconut.
 It’s used rather than whole coconut oil because it’s thought to be less likely to clog pores.

 A 2018 meta-study found that coconut oil was one of the most effective plant oils for anti-aging, so we’ll consider this ingredient potentially effective.

 Papain, which is an enzyme sourced from papaya plants, may be a questionable choice for a skincare product.